-You will assess a horse on the flat and over fences as if for personal or centre purchase.
+You will assess a horse on the flat as if for personal or centre purchase.
 The assessment will take place outdoors on grass and you may share the area with up to three other candidates.
 You will discuss your evaluation with the assessor.